olivierlacan/olivierlacan.com/about/index.md

 [gh-shields]: https://github.com/search?utf8=✓&q=https%3A%2F%2Fimg.shields.io%2F&type=Code

-I wrote [Keep a Changelog](http://keepachangelog.com) to give fellow software developers clearer guidelines on how to providing human-friendly release notes for their software.
+I wrote [Keep a Changelog](http://keepachangelog.com) to give fellow software developers clearer guidelines on how to provide human-friendly release notes for their software.

 I've spoken at multiple conferences around the world on topics like